geopanag/awesome-influence-maximization-papers/readme.md

   - Rossi, Maria-Evgenia G and Shi, Bowen and Tziortziotis, Nikolaos and Malliaros, Fragkiskos D and Giatsidis, Christos and Vazirgiannis, Michalis
   - PloS one 2018

+ - **An efficient and effective hop-based approach for influence maximization in social networks**
+ 	- Tang, Jing, Xueyan Tang, and Junsong Yuan
+	- ASONAM (2018)

 - **Influence Maximization in Signed Social Networks with Opinion Formation**
   - Liang, Wenxin and Shen, Chengguang and Li, Xiao and Nishide, Ryo and Piumarta, Ian and Takada, Hideyuki
   - IEEE Access 2019 [[Paper]](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=8721642)